icon

 Delicate to deeper shades of Lavender are a natural color seen only in cultured Freshwater pearls from China.

-Pearl Colors: Deep Lavender Freshwater Pearls
+Deep Lavender Freshwater Pearl Colors

 The deepest shades of Lavender Freshwater pearls are no-doubt-about purple colors.